Jmbryan/OTL/README.md

 [appveyor_master]:https://ci.appveyor.com/api/projects/status/y7i26l79oi2c6jbn?svg=true
 [appveyor_repo]:https://ci.appveyor.com/project/Jmbryan/otl

-OTL is a Modern C++ Orbital Mechanics library for general Keplerian orbit trajectory analysis.
+OTL is a Modern C++ Orbital Mechanics library for general Keplerian orbit trajectory computation.

 This project is very much a work in progress.
 Feel free to fork and do with it as you like.
 The license is very liberal.
 Some of the design and configuration is inspired by [SFML](http://www.sfml-dev.org/).